 Theatre Uncut is a simple idea, but we often get asked a lot of questions about how it works.
-As we are a small team of volunteers, running a sometimes impossibly ambitious project, we thought that answering some of the most frequently asked questions here would be useful...
+As we are a small team, running a sometimes impossibly ambitious project, we thought that answering some of the most frequently asked questions here would be useful...

 How do I access the plays?

-The 2012 and 2013 plays are in the process of being published and will hopefully be available soon.
+We are exploring the possibility of publishing the 2012 and 2013 plays and will have more news on this soon.
 The 2011 plays were published by Oberon and can be purchased through Amazon or your nearest theatre bookshop.

 Now that the rights-free period has passed, if you wish to perform any of the Theatre Uncut plays you must contact firstname.lastname@example.org to arrange permission with the writer and their agent.